-Challenge: Vienna’s legendary amusement park Prater wished to be the first in Austria to include a virtual reality experience within the context of local amusement parks.
-Their wish was to create an experience that could preserve and transmit the essence of both the Prater and the city of Vienna while offering visitors a new and original form of entertainment.
+Vienna’s legendary amusement park Prater wanted to become the first in Austria to include a virtual reality experience within the amusement park context.
+Their wish was to create an experience that would preserve and transmit the essence of both the Prater and the city of Vienna while offering visitors a new and original form of entertainment.

-Results: The Clown became Austria’s first virtual reality ghost train (Geisterbahn), which led to great mediatic coverage.
-Being the first one of its kind, The Clown opened a completely new form of amusement park entertainment in Vienna that combines film, audience interaction, and theatrical elements.
+The Clown became Austria’s first virtual reality ghost train (Geisterbahn), which led to great media coverage.
+As the first one of its kind, The Clown opened a completely new form of amusement park entertainment in Vienna that combines film, audience interaction, and theatrical elements.